ikunetwork/WhitePaper/README.md

 * `IKU`: Serves as software license to access the Network, bandwidth for the Network to run and to mediate participation in the Network.
 The supply of IKU is finite.
 * `RST`: The Research Specific Token `RST` is representative of a fungible copyright license to the R&D `[x]` it was specifically created to capitalize.
 The `RST[x]` holder has a pro-rata, digital license (i) in the sub-network's R&D data copyright, which can leverage exclusivity periods as stated above and (ii) to access the `RST[x]` sub-network as the `RST[x]` provides the bandwidth for the sub-network to run and mediate participation.
 Supply is dependent on supply and demand. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.

+`IKU` and `RST[x]` token holders will retain custody , with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful R&D.  When `IKU` [is staked] in the Network digital wallet, it signals to the scientific community that the Network is active and potentially ripe for research.
 The two token incentive model is designed to provide scientists and the general public with agency in determining the future of biotech, regardless of patent policy and large corporations - a radically different model that enables global liquidity for research assets.

 ### `IKU` Value